szpajder/dumpvdl2/README.md

 - `port` (required) - remote UDP port number

-**Note:** This is a very simple output driver.
-It sends every message in a separate UDP datagram.
-If the resulting datagram is larger than the Maximum Transfer Unit (MTU) of the egress interface (which commonly equals 1500 bytes), the message will be truncated.
-This can often happen with ADS-C v2 or MIAM payloads which tend to be large.
+**Note:** UDP protocol does not guarantee successful message delivery (it works on a "fire and forget" principle, no retransmissions, no acknowledgements, etc).
 If you plan to use networked output for real, please use `zmq` driver.
 It works on TCP and provides reliable transport regardless of the message size.

 The primary purpose of `udp` driver is to feed Planeplotter with ACARS messages using `pp_acars` format.